What can I expect from my first visit?

-Due to the increasingly restrictive nature of health insurance companies, as of April 1st, 2014, we will be limiting the number of insurance companies we will bill.
-Please contact the office at (360) 715-8686 for a complete and current list.
+Due to the increasingly restrictive nature of health insurance companies, as of October 1st, 2016, we will no longer be billing any insurance companies.
+You may be able to submit your own claim for reimbursement (except Medicare age clients).
+We recommend contacting your insurance company for details.
 We do accept major credit cards, checks, and cash at the time of services.

 How many visits will I need to come for?

 For orthopedic injuries, we usually start to see positive changes after 4-5 visits.
 How many total visits will depend upon many different factors, including how chronic the condition is, overall health of the individual, age, and how many areas of restrictions are present.
 Pediatric client visits will be determined on a case by case basis.

 Will I see the same therapist each visit?

 Yes, all treatments will be done by the client’s primary therapist.
 Consistency with the same therapist provides our clients with the best opportunity to achieve their rehab goals in the shortest amount of time.

 Do I need a referral from my doctor?

 The State of Washington allows Physical Therapists the ability to see a client without a referral from a doctor for services.
 However, if we are billing your insurance company, many of them require a referral from your physician in order to attend physical therapy.
 Please call our office if you are not sure.

 What type of conditions do you usually treat?

 Since the body works as “one functional unit”, we treat conditions from head to toe.
 Examples of commonly treated conditions include headaches, neck and back pain, sports related injuries, hip and knee pain, and foot/ankle pain.
 The more movement restrictions that an individual has, the more areas of pain are usually present.